-Tony is a retired Pediatric Anesthesiologist who previously served as board president for CASA, FJD.
-He presently serves on the Board of Directors for El Centro Community Health Clinic in Northern New Mexico.
-Tony is also a former CASA Volunteer.
+Tony is a retired Pediatric Anesthesiologist who has served CASA First for over ten years, including previously as Board President.
+Tony is also a former CASA Volunteer Advocate and has seen first hand the need and impact of CASA First advocacy.
+He serves on the Board of Directors for El Centro Community Health Clinic in Northern New Mexico.
 During his free time, he enjoys traveling and hiking.
 Tony earned his MD at the University of North Carolina.

 We are grateful to these community leaders for their efforts on behalf of children in the foster care system